 You are eligible for statutory holiday pay on December 25th, December 26th and January 1st (see above eligibility regarding statutory holiday pay).
 Other days during the holiday closure are unpaid, unless actually worked.

 Overtime begins after 44 hours worked in a given week.
 These hours should be pre-approved in advance by your direct supervisor and forwarded to UTemp before they are worked.
 For these hours, 1.5 times the hourly rate will apply.

 If I require unscheduled time off, whom do I contact?

 Please advise UTemp as soon as possible when unauthorized time off is required.
 We will discuss this with the department directly and arrange for your replacement, should one be necessary.

 Will I be paid for attending interviews or AMS training?

-No. We are unable to pay for time spent in short interviews with prospective managers, and training is regarded as career investment.
+No. We are unable to pay for time spent in short interviews with prospective managers, and training is regarded as a career investment.

 What happens if I leave my assignment before it is finished?